 BYU-Idaho offers the best recreational facilities.
 The indoor facilities include a 25,000 sq ft fitness center (Hart) with all the latest equipment, 10 multi-use courts with an elevated running track (BYUI-Center), two additional courts, and a swimming pool in the Hart.
 Check out the website for additional facilities including equipment checkout and the latest COVID-19 policies.

-The very first point in the mission of BYU-Idaho is to build testimonies of the restored gospel of Jesus Christ.
-You can choose how you incorporate spiritual development in every aspect of your life and to help others do the same.
-Below are a few suggestions to help you get started.
+BYU-Idaho's mission is to help you build a strong testimony of the restored gospel of Jesus Christ.
+You can choose how to incorporate spiritual development in every area of your life.
+Help others do the same.
+Here are a few suggestions to get you started.

 - Create daily habits of personal prayer and find a time with roommates to gather for prayer.
 “Watch Ye Therefore, and Pray Always” by Elder Ballard

 - Scripture study- Elder Robert D. Hales taught: “When we want [God] to speak to us, we search the scriptures;”.
 Create the habit daily of scripture study so that God can speak to you through the words of the prophets and the whisperings of the Holy Ghost.

 - “Let God Prevail” in your daily decisions as taught by President Nelson in the October 2020 General Conference.

 - View your religion classes as an opportunity to increase your knowledge of the gospel of Jesus Christ and strive to live the teachings.
 When possible, take a class each semester to maintain an appropriate balance during your time at BYU-Idaho.